DerpyChap/JC2DualShockPrompts/README.md

 ## Notes
 Not all prompts have been replaced, most notably the D-Pad that appears when switching weapons and the LT/RT prompts on the map screen.
 The control settings in the menus also still reference the Xbox 360 controller.
 As far as I can tell, though, everything else has been swapped, including all A/B/X/Y prompts being swapped with their DualShock counterparts (X/O/□/∆).

+Also this does **NOT** add native DualShock support to the game, this only replaces the existing Xbox prompts with DualShock ones.
+An input wrapper, such as Steam Input, is still required.